lvladikov/web-file-manager/README.md

 # Dual-Panel File Manager Monorepo [ACTIVE WORK IN PROGRESS - DO NOT USE YET]

+This is a dual-panel file manager designed for efficient file operations.
+The two independent panels allow you to browse two different locations simultaneously, making it easy to move, copy, and compare files and folders between them.

-This project is a dual-panel file manager inspired by applications like Midnight Commander and Double Commander, built with a React frontend and a Node.js (Express) backend.
+This project is inspired by applications like Midnight Commander and Double Commander, built with a React frontend and a Node.js (Express) backend.
 The project is structured as a monorepo using npm workspaces.

 ## General Look and Feel